Rectina: In modern literature

 Rectina appears as a character in book 2 of Caroline Lawrence's dramatic fiction series "The Roman Mysteries" written for children.
 In that story, she appears as wife of Tascius Pomponianus of Stabia.

 Several scenes in Robert Harris' bestselling novel Pompeii are set in the Villa of the Papyri, just before the eruption engulfed it.
 In this story, the villa is claimed to belong to Roman aristocrat Pedius Cascus and his wife Rectina.
 At the start of the eruption, Rectina prepares to have the library evacuated and sends urgent word to her old friend, Pliny the Elder, who commands the Roman Navy at Misenum on the other side of the Bay of Naples.
-Pliny immediately sets out in a warship, and gets in sight of the villa, but the eruption prevents him from landing and taking off Rectina and her library – which is thus left for modern archaeologists to find.
+Pliny immediately sets out in a warship, and gets in sight of the villa, but the eruption prevents him from docking and saving Rectina and her library – which is thus left for modern archaeologists to find.